 Certain perfume ingredients naturally have staying power, keeping your scent going even in warm weather.
 If you desire a lingering fragrance, choose these long-lasting base notes:

-Woody Notes – Sandalwood, cedarwood, anstickd patchouli provide warmth and depth.Â
+- Woody Notes – Sandalwood, cedarwood, and patchouli provide warmth and depth.

-Musk & Amber – Deep, warm notes to the skin and get better with time.Â
+- Musk & Amber – Deep, warm notes that settle on the skin and improve over time.

-Vanilla & Spices – Fragrances such as vanilla, cinnamon, and cardamom create enduring warmth and depth.
+- Vanilla & Spices – Fragrances such as vanilla, cinnamon, and cardamom create enduring warmth and depth.

 Conversely, shun perfumes with sole citrus or floral top notes, which have the shortest longevity.
 Instead, use perfumes that contain a harmonious blend of fresh top notes and powerful base notes to enhance longevity.